bustoutsolutions/siesta/index.md

 You should show a loading indicator (but watch out for race conditions that leave it stuck spinning forever), display user-friendly errors (but not redundantly — no modal alert dogpiles!), give users a retry mechanism … and hide all of that when a subsequent request succeeds.

 Be sure to avoid redundant requests — and redundant response deserialization.
 Deserialization should be on a background thread, of course.
 Oh, and remember not to retain your ViewController / model / helper thingy by accident in your callback closures.
-Unless you're supposed to.
+Unless you’re supposed to.

-Naturally you'll want to rewrite all of this from scratch in a slightly different ad hoc way for every project you create.
+Naturally you’ll want to rewrite all of this from scratch in a slightly different ad hoc way for every project you create.

 What could possibly go wrong?